mikeberry/computerVision-documentScanner/README.md

 1. The document is light and the background is dark
 2. The document is fully contained in the image
 3. The document occupies a large portion of the image

+This project was part of the official openCV certification course https://opencv.org/courses